gtstudies/git-github/README.md

 # git-github
-This isd for learning purpose
+This is for learning purpose, and i'm using edureka crash course on youtube to do this.